In June 2024, The OSS Team met up for a weekend in the Lake District to swim the length of Wast Water – England’s deepest lake. Here’s what happened.

 After a rushed recital, we packed our kit into two cars and drove out of Keswick, past Derwentwater and Bassenthwaite, before turning off the main road and climbing up into the fells where the clouds began to darken overhead.
 I turned up the heating and shuffled some feel-good music, reluctant to dwell on Coleridge’s description of these mountains as ‘Monsters’ performing ‘deeds of darkness, weather plots and storm conspiracies’, when he made the same journey from Greta Hall to Wast Water in August 1802.

-We unpacked the cars and started to get changed, a chaotic process which involved squeezing cold feet through leg holes, zipping each other into wetsuits, packing tow floats and so on.
-After years of practice, you might think we’d be better at this, huddled in dryrobes with our clothes flung across the hillside, like a flock of colourful, eccentric sheep.
+We unpacked the cars and started to change, a chaotic process which involved squeezing cold feet through leg holes, zipping each other into wetsuits, packing tow floats and so on.
+After years of practice, you might think we’d be better at this, huddled in dryrobes with our clothes flung across the hillside, like a flock of eccentric, colourful sheep.

 But amidst the talk of Terrapins vs. Silvertips and whether we should pack gels or Haribo for the swim, I realised no one seemed surprised to see us here.
-Over the years, we’ve all become used to bemused onlookers who point and ask, ‘You’re not going to swim, are you?’, but here, we were as much a part of this landscape as all the hikers, cyclists and the kayaker packing up his Defender who asked if we’d like a photo.
+Over the years, we’ve all become used to bemused onlookers who point and ask, ‘You’re not going to swim, are you?’
+But here, we felt as much a part of this landscape as the hikers, the cyclists, the kayaker packing up his Defender who stopped to ask if we’d like a photo before the swim.

 Kate and Kari went first.
 Simon and Lance were close behind.
-Meanwhile, Nathan and Amanda, our two fastest swimmers, had set off through the woods to look for another start point further down the lake.
-I waited for Cameron, who stopped to take photos of the red OSS swim caps amidst these epic scenes, but once the camera was back in his tow float, we stumbled out across the jagged rocks, took a deep breath and started to swim.
+Nathan and Amanda, our two fastest swimmers, had set off on foot in the opposite direction to look for another start point further down the lake.
+I waited for Cameron, who’d stopped to take photos of the red swim caps amidst these epic scenes.
+I stood, waist deep, adjusting to the cold, wondering what was ahead.
+But then, with the camera back in Cameron’s tow float, we stumbled out across the jagged rocks, took a deep breath and started to swim.

 Water is where we go to challenge ourselves.
-For some, it’s the cold, perhaps the conditions, perhaps the distance, but for me, it’s the eerie sense of what’s down there, in the gloom.
+For some, it’s the cold, perhaps the conditions, perhaps the distance.
+For me, it’s the eerie sense of what’s down there, in the gloom.

 Fear was an important part of the Romantic poets’ fascination with the natural world.
-During the late 18th and 19th Centuries, there were repeated attempts to distinguish between beauty and the ‘sublime’ – a popular but complex and changing concept which starts with an experience of awe or perhaps even terror in the natural world before sparking internal reflections on the power of imagination itself.
+During the late 18th and early 19th Centuries, there were repeated attempts to distinguish between beauty and what’s known as the ‘sublime’ – a fashionable but complex, evolving concept which starts with an experience of awe – perhaps terror – at the natural world, before sparking reflections on both our relationship with and perception of the outside world.

 And I have felt